 No court will order you to see an unlicensed counselor.
 ARe you sure she's unlicensed.
 Normally, a school guidance counselor takes additional classes to get a certificate to become a counselor, not a license.
 She might have done that.

-Of course, a court could order you to see another one...Read more »
+Of course, a court could order you to see...Read more »

 I would like to set up a Marketing Service Agreement (MSA) to give part of my commission to a charitable organization in my area to buyers and sellers that engage the promotion.
 I want to advertise on the organizations website and newsletter with the offer.
 My company says this is an illegal...
 Read more »